tristanlukens/tristanlukens.com/src/lib/data/home.md

 This might be the fifth version of this website (I'm not 100% sure).
 The previous one is still up, and can be found [here](https://old.tristanlukens.com).
 The old content (my old drum covers and blog posts) is there as well.
 A lot of things are very outdated there.

 One more thing: all the way at the bottom of this site is a quote.
-Hover over it to see who it's from, and click to refresh.
+Hover over it to see who it's from, and click to generate a new one.
 Cheers.